 Region Coding: Region 0 NTSC

 Retail Price: $34.95

-Death Walks at Midnight: Valentina (Nieves Navarro) a fashion model agrees to try a new hallucinogenic drug at the request of a reporter friend of hers who wants to do a story of the drugs after affects.
-Valentina witnesses a woman being attacked by a man with a metal spiked glove with while she is under the influence.
-When he reporter friend publishes the story her identity is exposed and now the man with the metal spike wants her dead.
-When no one believes her story she is now forced to solve the mystery herself.
+Death Walks at Midnight: A fashion model named Valentina agrees to try a new hallucinogenic drug at the request of a reporter friend of hers who wants to do a story of the drugs after affects.
+While under the influence Valentina witnesses a woman being attacked by a man with a metal spiked glove.
+From there her identity is exposed when her reporter friend publishes the story and now the man with the metal spike wants her dead.
+With no one believing her story she is now forced to solve the mystery herself.
 Will Valentina unmask this madman or will she become his next victim?

 The story for Death Walks at Midnight was written by Spaghetti Western director Sergio Corbucci who is most famous for his film Django.
 Ernesto Gastaldi who helped write the screenplay for Death Walks at Midnight is no stranger to the giallo genre having written films like The Case of the Bloody Iris, All the Colors of the Dark and Death Walks on High Heels.
 Luciano Ercoli only directed handful of films achieving his greatest successes directing the following giallo’s Forbidden Photos of a Lady above Suspicion, Death Walks on High Heels and Death Walks at Midnight.